muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 # PART

-This artifact is part 4 of 5 of the document `Muldis_Object_Notation http://muldis.com 0.300.0`;
+This artifact is part 5 of 5 of the document `Muldis_Object_Notation http://muldis.com 0.300.0`;
-its part name is `Syntax_Java`.
+its part name is `Syntax_DotNet`.

 # SYNOPSIS